SalomePlatform/yacs/doc/principes.rst

 The properties of a SALOME service node are converted into environment variables when the service is executed.

+To create this type of node:

+- from the GUI, see :ref:`salome_service`
+- in a XML file, see :ref:`xml_service_node`
+- from python interface, see :ref:`pyservice`

 SalomePython node
 ''''''''''''''''''''''''''''''
 A SalomePython node is a Python function node to which YACS provides the information necessary to run SALOME